dglass710/resume-generator/ReadMe.md

   An array of strings listing your certifications.

 - **Education:**
   An array of arrays.
 The first element of each sub-array is the header (e.g., institution and graduation info), and any additional elements provide further details (displayed as indented text in the generated resume).
+Details are now optional for education entries, allowing for simpler entries without bullet points.

 - **Core Competencies:**
   An array of strings representing your skills.
 In the section editor, these are displayed in alphabetical order, while in the main window they are arranged into columns that most optimally use horizontal space.